 by Antonella Bianco

-Like a vanishing point, looking into the gallery on the second floor of the Capodimonte Museum, the work of Michele Merisi, aka Caravaggio, reveals, like a prodigious optical instrument, the intricate themes and ideas of Naples in the 17th century.
+Like a vanishing point, looking into the gallery on the second floor of the Capodimonte Museum, the work of Michelangelo Merisi, aka Caravaggio, reveals, like a prodigious optical instrument, the intricate themes and ideas of Naples in the 17th century.

 The Flagellation, commissioned by Tommaso De Franchis for a large sum of money, was at that time, intended for the chapel of Zì Andre, located in the first aisle on the left in the San Domenico Maggiore church – Spaccanapoli.